-We will offer client-friendly HPV self-tests at home.
+We are offering client-friendly HPV self-tests at home.
 Women do not have to travel to a clinic for gynaecological examination, to know if they have a HPV infection.
-Only those women who are HPV positive will be invited for further investigation.
+After the beneficiary women have performed an easy and convenient self-test, only those who are HPV positive will be invited for further investigation.

-We will use an artificial intelligence decision support systems (AI-DSS) in gynaecological examination.
+We are using an artificial intelligence decision support system (AI-DSS) in gynaecological examination.
 The use of artificial intelligence built into mobile devices offers high quality diagnosis in resource-poor settings.
 Inter-observer variation in VIA will be reduced.